FlavScents AInsights Entry for Methyl 2-Methyl Butyrate (CAS: 868-57-5)

 3. Natural Occurrence & Formation

-Methyl 2-methyl butyrate occurs naturally in various fruits, including apples and pineapples.
-It is formed through enzymatic processes in these fruits, contributing to their characteristic aromas.
-This compound is often used in formulations labeled as "natural flavor" due to its presence in natural sources.
+Methyl 2-methyl butyrate occurs naturally in various fruits, including apples, pineapples, and strawberries.
+It is formed through enzymatic esterification processes in fruits, where alcohols and acids react to produce esters.
+This compound is often used to enhance the "natural flavor" designation in products due to its presence in natural sources.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs